xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Example_Multi-GPU_with_vastai.md

 ## Common Issues
 Requirements not correctly installed...

+### Incorrect Locale
+Depending on whether you connected before the onStart script had finished running you might get an error like:

+    OSError: Locale is currently set to XXXXX.
+This library needs the locale set to UTF-8 to function properly.

+If you get this error, you basically just need to type in `exit` in the command prompt.
+This will terminate your SSH session.
+Once you reconnect via Putty, the locale issue will be resolved.
+(If not, wait a few minutes, type `exit` and reconnect)

 ### Connection Refused
 Double check the connection IP and port, if you still can't connect, click "destroy" and try a different host...